Srikark-17/WARN/README.md

 ### Backend
 - **Node.js & Express.js**: For building a robust and scalable server-side application.
-- **Raspberry Pi**: For deploying the AI model at the edge, providing real-time detection capabilities.

 ### AI/ML
 - **Python**: For developing and training the machine learning models.